farazht/heart-disease/README.md

 # Identifying Coronary Heart Disease (@ Calgary Public Library Project-based Hackathon)
 ## Faraz Hosseinian-Tehrani and Ryan Saloff

-🔎 Predictive data analysis report in **Python** identifying coronary heart disease using the health data from 1000+ patients.
-Libraries used include NumPy, Matplotlib, and scikit-learn.

-💓 We performed a predictive data analysis to predict the presence of heart disease using the health data collected for over 1000+ patients.
+🔎  We performed a predictive data analysis in **Python** to predict the presence of heart disease using the health data collected for 1000+ patients.
+Libraries used include `pandas`, `NumPy`, `Matplotlib`, `scikit-learn`, and `seaborn`.

-The dataset is from UC Irvine Machine Learning Repository that has 14 health attributes from patients, including their heart disease diagnosis.
+💓 The dataset is from UC Irvine Machine Learning Repository that has 14 health attributes from patients, including their heart disease diagnosis.
 Approximately half of the patients were diagnosed with heart disease.

 💻 Four different models were trained on the UC Ivrine dataset, including Logistic Regression, Neural Network, SVM, and Random Forest.